-As a result of the limited or closed seasons, many of the Port's salmon fishers, crab fishers, and fish processing businesses have been pushed to the economic brink of collapse.
+As a result of the limited or closed seasons, many of the Port's salmon and crab fishers have been pushed to the economic brink of collapse.
 Port staff have engaged members of the San Francisco commercial fishing industry to assess their economic status in light of the closed seasons.
-Most of the fishing fleet and fish processors are small businesses and the economic impacts have been dramatic.
-Much of the crab and salmon fishing industry earns much of its annual revenue in a few months, depending on the fishery.
-The proposed "Crab and Salmon Processor Relief Plan" will offer lease rent relief for a short five-month period as described below:
+Most of the fishing fleet are small businesses and the economic impacts have been dramatic.
+Many of the crab and salmon fishers earn the majority of their annual revenue in a few months, depending on the fishery.
+The proposed "Crab and Salmon Fisher Relief Plan" will offer rent relief for a short five-month period as described below: